ericrosenberg1/reddit-sub-analyzer/README.md

 ## Build Numbers

-Every deployment advertises a sandwich-styled build number in the site footer.
+Every deployment advertises a playful build number in the site footer.
 The number lives in `subsearch/BUILD_NUMBER` and follows `YYYY.MM.sequence`:

 - First Sub Search deploy in November 2025 → `2025.11.1`
 - Second deploy that same month → `2025.11.2`